-Multi-AR Examples package provides an easy way to deal with the specifics of different AR platforms, and separate it from the development of the AR scenes.
-Currently the Multi-AR Examples-package supports iOS AR-Kit, Android AR-Core and Windows Mixed Reality.
-Support for more AR platforms will come later.
+Multi-AR Examples package provides an easy way to deal with the specifics of many AR platforms, and separate it from the development of AR scenes.
+Currently the Multi-AR Examples-package supports AR-Kit on iOS, AR-Core on Android, HoloLens & Windows Mixed Reality on UWP, and Meta-2 AR on Windows Standalone.
+Support for more AR platforms may be added later, as they become available.

 You can find short descriptions of all demo-scenes in the online documentation.
 The Multi-AR package works with all versions of Unity editor – Personal, Plus and Pro.